Quick order form

 Herb Seed

-Cilantro Coriander Herb, European
+Cilantro Coriander Herb, European, Cilantro Seeds, Italy

 Although the leaves and dried seeds are most commonly used in cooking, the entire cilantro plant is edible.
 The stems of the plant also have a strong flavor and are commonly used in dishes like Thai curry pastes and soups.